211115-UTA-NET/Team_A_P2/README.md

 ## Usage

-- Navagate to /PhoenixTheatreAPI in the CLI
-- Use "dotnet run" to run the API
-- Navagate to /PhoenixTheatreAngular in the CLI
+- Navigate to /PhoenixTheatreAngular in the CLI
 - Use "ng serve --open" to run the UI

 ## Contributors